Costessey, Norfolk

 First Bus operates regular services along the Dereham Road corridor into Norwich, with the 22/23 routes providing frequent connections throughout the day.
 The bus journey to the city centre takes approximately 20 to 25 minutes.
 From Queen’s Hills, dedicated bus routes serve the development with stops throughout the estate.

-Cycling is an increasingly popular option thanks to the Marriott’s Way, a impressive traffic-free path that follows the old railway line from Costessey all the way into Norwich city centre (and out to Aylsham in the other direction).
+Cycling is an increasingly popular option thanks to the Marriott’s Way, the traffic-free path that follows the old railway line from Costessey all the way into Norwich city centre (and out to Aylsham in the other direction).
 This makes cycle commuting safe and pleasant, with the journey to the city centre taking around 20 minutes.
 The Queen’s Hills development also includes dedicated cycle infrastructure connecting to the wider network.

 Norwich railway station is accessible within 15 to 20 minutes by car or 30 minutes by bus, offering direct services to London Liverpool Street (1hr 50min), Cambridge (1hr 20min), and Ely.
 Norwich International Airport is approximately 25 minutes away via the Northern Distributor Road.